SandroMaglione/hypermedia-project-polimi-21/README.md

 ## Plugins

-- `supabase`: Backend-as-a-service plugin (server only).
+- `supabase`: Backend-as-a-service plugin.
 Includes functions to fetch data from backend.
 - `mmcc`: Setup for chatbot functionalities (client only).

 # NuxtJs

 - **`asyncData`**: One of the great feature of NuxtJs is that it provides Server Side Rendering (SSR) out of the box.
 We enabled SSR in our project in order to improve SEO by preloading the page content on the server.
 We used the `asyncData` function of NuxtJs to perform some computations on the server (mainly fetching remote data from the backend).
 - **layout**: NuxtJs provides a `layout` folder where is possible to define some common layout between all pages of the website.
 We exploited this feature to add the chat and footer components to every page.
 - **plugins**: Using the `plugin` folder, we were able to inject supabase in all pages.
 In this way, we can access supabase in every page as a plugin.
 Furthermore, NuxtJs allows to define if the plugin must be loaded only on the server, client, or both.
-In our case, we used supabase in SSR (`asyncData`), therefore we added the suffix `.server.js` to the file to inject supabase only on the server (whereas `mmcc.js` for the chat is loaded on the client).
+In our case, we used supabase in SSR (`asyncData`), whereas `mmcc.js` for the chat is loaded on the client only.
 - **Environment variables**: We used `env` variables (defined in `nuxt.config.js`) for both the chatbot key and supabase url and key.
 - **Auto-import components**: Instead of importing the components in all pages, we used an awesome feature provided by NuxtJs.
 We added `components` in `nuxt.config.js` so we can define a prefix to used for the components of the project.
 By doing this, NuxtJs will auto-import the component in the page without requiring the import manually.
 - **SEO**: To improve the SEO ranking of our website, we used the `head` function provided by NuxtJs in all the pages to define some metadata used by search engines.
 Furthermore, we created a `robots.txt` file in the `static` folder that allows all agents to visit the website.